volcano-sh/community/GOVERNANCE.md

 from other maintainers.
 The `Call for Participation` should be kept open for no less than a week if time permits, or a _reasonable_ time frame to allow maintainers to have a chance to volunteer.

+## Vendor Neutrality

+Volcano is an independent open source project committed to vendor neutrality as defined by the CNCF.
+Project direction is determined by the community and maintainers based on technical merit, not by any single vendor or organization.

+**Key Principles:**

+- **No single organization controls the project**: No vendor has unilateral decision-making authority over project direction, features, or governance
+- **Multi-organization maintainer base**: Maintainers represent multiple organizations (current affiliations listed in MAINTAINERS.md)
+- **Merit-based decisions**: Technical decisions are based on merit, alignment with project goals, and design principles, not organizational affiliation
+- **Equal contributor rights**: All contributors have equal rights regardless of employer; contributions are evaluated on technical merit
+- **Open path to leadership**: Any contributor can become a maintainer through demonstrated contribution and community trust, as documented in community-membership.md
+- **Consensus-based governance**: Major decisions require consensus among maintainers from different organizations
+- **Transparent processes**: All governance processes, decisions, and discussions happen publicly on GitHub

+For more details on CNCF's vendor neutrality principles, see the [CNCF Vendor Neutrality Guidelines](https://contribute.cncf.io/projects/best-practices/community/vendor-neutrality/).

+## Decision Making

+### Requests to CNCF

+For formal requests to the CNCF (such as graduation applications, budget requests, or trademark usage), any maintainer can propose the request via a GitHub issue.
+Other maintainers review and discuss the proposal.
+The request proceeds when maintainers reach consensus, and the submission is coordinated by one of the maintainers.

+### Modifying Governance

+Changes to governance documents (GOVERNANCE.md, community-membership.md, etc.) are proposed via Pull Request with clear rationale and follow the standard PR review process.
+Changes are merged when approved by maintainers.

 ## Meetings

 Volcano does not hold regular scheduled meetings.
 Maintainers coordinate asynchronously through GitHub issues and pull requests to accommodate different time zones and work schedules.
 Ad-hoc meetings can be proposed by any maintainer via GitHub issue when synchronous discussion is beneficial.
 Meeting notes are documented in the relevant issue.